typelevel/frameless/docs/src/main/tut/TypedML.md

 # Typed Spark ML

-`frameless-ml` module provides a strongly typed Spark ML API leveraging `TypedDataset`s.
+The `frameless-ml` module provides a strongly typed Spark ML API leveraging `TypedDataset`s.
 It introduces `TypedTransformer`s and `TypedEstimator`s, the type-safe equivalents of Spark ML's `Transformer` and `Estimator`.

 A `TypedEstimator` fits models to data, i.e trains a ML model based on an input `TypedDataset`.